19 Great Places To Drink Coffee In LondonFor that person in your life who won’t make do with a Nespresso.

 Coffee.
 Where would we be without it?
-Probably unemployed with a sleep pattern that echoes that of Batman’s.
+Probably unemployed with a sleeping pattern that echoes Batman’s.
 But as much as we’d like to personally thank coffee for all the assistance in those 7am alarms and 2am deadlines, we’re the first to admit that not all coffee—or coffee shops—are equal.
-For every latte that you’d happily refer to as the elixir of life is another that tastes like a coffee bean took a bath in some dirty rainwater.
-But this guide is full of places where you can rely on getting a great cup of coffee, as well as spots with excellent cold brew, and even the odd state of the art situation that’s worth travelling for.
+This guide is full of places where you can rely on getting a great cup of coffee, as well as spots with excellent cold brew, and even the odd state-of-the-art situation that’s worth travelling for.

 Bar Italia is a sliver of an espresso bar that’s just about as classic an establishment as anywhere else in London you could go for a cup of coffee.
-It’s expensive, and seating is limited, but you’ll feel like you’re part of something when you’re here, even if you’re only here for a few minutes.
-They’re also open till 5am most nights, so it’s perfect for a coffee after you’ve done pretty much everything else Soho has to offer.
+Seating is limited, but you’ll feel like you’re part of something when you’re here, even if you’re only here for a few minutes.
+They’re also open until 3am most nights, so it’s perfect for a coffee after you’ve done pretty much everything else Soho has to offer.

 Prufrock isn’t one of our coffee go-tos because their mascot is a tiny, freakishly adorable lop-eared rabbit.
 No. It’s because Prufrock’s mascot is a tiny, freakishly adorable rabbit and because they serve some of the best coffee in town.
 One of London’s OG serious coffee spots, this place is pretty permanently busy, but given its size and great service, you shouldn’t have to wait for long.